top of page

 What should you be looking for during the first few days?

-Once the tool is set up wait until the rules get executed and give a day or two for ad spend to adjust.
-At a quick glance, the most obvious thing is to analyze if any campaigns had a sudden big drop or increase in the ad spend.
+Once the rules have been executed, at a quick glance, the most obvious thing is to analyze if any campaigns had a sudden big drop or increase in the ad spend.

 If such is the case, you can go into the Bidding History section, select the last execution that took place (on the date where the ad spend changed) and the campaign where this happened to see the changes applied:

-💡Note: for now, we only show the last 3 executions in our bidding history.
+💡Note: for now, we show up to the last 30 days in changes.
 If you need to go beyond this, you can also see changes performed on bids in the Amazon Ads' interface, under the History tab.

-For those of you that selected the Quick Rule Setup, go straight for the campaign with the highest amount of clicks check the change made for targets with more than 20 clicks.
-Do you like the changes it made or were the bids increased further than expected?
-Or on the contrary, were they lower than expected?
+For those of you that selected the Quick Rule Setup, go straight for the campaigns with the highest amount of clicks and check the changes made for targets with more than 20 clicks.
+If you click on the "Details" button, you will be able to see the data used for the changes:

 What should you be looking for during the next few weeks?